google/starlark-go/doc/impl.md

 ### Freezing

 All mutable values created during module initialization are _frozen_ upon its completion.
-It is this property that permits one Skylark module to be referenced from two others running concurrently without the possibility of a data race.
+It is this property that permits a Skylark module to be referenced by two Skylark threads running concurrently (such as the initialization threads of two other modules) without the possibility of a data race.

-The Go implementation supports freezing by adding an additional "frozen" Boolean to each mutable object.
-This flag, once set, causes all subsequent attempts at mutation to fail.
+The Go implementation supports freezing by storing an additional "frozen" Boolean variable in each mutable object.
+Once this flag is set, all subsequent attempts at mutation fail.
 Every value defines a Freeze method that sets its own frozen flag if not already set, and calls Freeze for each value that it contains.
 For example, when a list is frozen, it freezes each of its elements;
 when a dictionary is frozen, it freezes each of its keys and values;
-and when a function value is frozen, it freezes each of the free variables implicitly referenced by its closure.
+and when a function value is frozen, it freezes each of the free variables and parameter default values implicitly referenced by its closure.
 Application-defined types must also follow this discipline.

-The freeze mechanism in the Go implementation is finer grained than in the Java implementations: in effect, that latter has one "frozen" flag per module, and every value holds a reference to the frozen flag of its module.
+The freeze mechanism in the Go implementation is finer grained than in the Java implementation: in effect, the latter has one "frozen" flag per module, and every value holds a reference to the frozen flag of its module.
 This makes setting the frozen flag more efficient---a simple bit flip, no need to traverse the object graph---but coarser grained.
-Also, it complicates the API slightly because to construct a list, say, requires a reference to the frozen variable it should use.
+Also, it complicates the API slightly because to construct a list, say, requires a reference to the frozen flag it should use.

 The Go implementation also permits the `freeze` built-in to be exposed to the program.
 (This requires the `-freeze` dialect flag.)
 This has